East Tennessee State University

 Renaissance Child Challenge Camp New!!!
 June 15 -19 Ages 6-11

 Campers will use their problem solving skills, scientific know-how, and imagination as they participate in a variety of creative hands-on activities.
 One day they may find themselves marooned on a deserted island where they have to develop a water filtration system and a boat.
 They will also make super bouncy polymer balls and take part in other science and art activities.
-In addition, campers will participate in some outdoor challenges (Renaissance Camp Olympics, wall climbing, designing an obstacle course, an outdoor adventure are all possibilities.) such as an uncharted island where they will need to design a water filtration system and a boat.
+In addition, campers will participate in some outdoor challenges (Renaissance Camp Olympics, wall climbing, designing an obstacle course, an outdoor adventure are all possibilities.) .
+Field trip to Just Jump Trampoline Park and Winged Deer Park.

 Renaissance Child Exploration Camp June 8-12 Ages 6-11